Smoren/multiprocessor-ts/README.md

   constructor(poolSize: number);

   /**
+   * Asynchronously processes tasks from the provided inputs in an ordered manner.
+   * Tasks are executed concurrently using a pool of workers.
+   *
+   * @template TInput The type of the input elements.
+   * @template TResult The type of the result elements.
+   *
+   * @param inputs An iterable or async iterable of input elements.
+   * @param task The task to execute for each input element.
+   * @param onTaskSuccess Optional callback invoked when a task completes successfully.
+   * @param onTaskError Optional callback invoked when a task encounters an error.
+   *
+   * @returns A promise that resolves to an array of task results in the order of the input elements.
+   */
+  public async map<TInput, TResult>(
+    inputs: Iterable<TInput> | AsyncIterable<TInput>,
+    task: Task<TInput, TResult>,
+    onTaskSuccess?: TaskSuccessHandler<TInput, TResult>,
+    onTaskError?: TaskErrorHandler<TInput>,
+  ): Promise<Array<TResult | undefined>>;

+  /**
    * Asynchronously processes tasks from the provided inputs in a lazy ordered manner.
    * Tasks are executed concurrently using a pool of workers.
    *